 Frequently Asked Questions

-How long do you have to go to school to be a dental assistant?
+How long do you have to go to school to get into this field?

 Most dental assistant programs take 9 to 11 months to complete.